jhsul/minerl-combat/README.md

 ## Usage with VPT

-To see this in action with VPT, please refer to our other repository, [BattleCraftRL](https://github.com/jhsul/battle-craft-rl).
+To see this in action with VPT, please install `minerl-combat` as per the instructions and check out our other repository, [BattleCraftRL](https://github.com/jhsul/battle-craft-rl).